 All requests to MachShip require a valid API token.
 This token can be generated by logging in to MachShip and adding a new token to your user.
 Our authentication uses a bearer token to authenticate the caller and must be provided on each request to MachShip.
 This bearer token must be added as a header like so:

-The demo and live environments do not use the same tokens and the same token will not work between the 2 environments.
 We provide a ping endpoint which you can use to test that your token is valid.
 If it returns a 200 and object = true, then you have successfully authenticated with MachShip.

 POST https://demo.machship.com/apiv2/authenticate/ping HTTP/1.1